Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Lincoln serve the city's government, education, and growing technology sectors.
-Proximity allows for low-latency connections essential for local enterprise operations.
+Proximity To Key Business Districts: Data centers are located near the downtown core and the University of Nebraska, providing low-latency access to government, education, and growing technology sectors.

 Natural Disaster Risk